bescott9944/SpectrWm-Binary-Build/README.md

 # SpectrWm-Binary-Build
-This SpectrWm Manual Binary Build / Manual Install so Future Updates of the binary can be easily implementand the use of symlinks, without the use of yours Disro's Repo's.
+This SpectrWm Manual Binary Build / Manual Install so Future Updates of the binary can be easily implementand with the use of symlinks, without the use of yours Disro's Repo's.
 This project was the result of a video that The Linux Dabbler produced on 6/29/2020, the video.(https://www.youtube.com/watch?v=tYC7qxnjka4}
-explained how to build the binaries and what dependencies might be needed fof the build SpectrWm.
+explained how to build the binaries and what dependencies might be needed fof the build of SpectrWm.
 The whole point of the video was to show how to install SpectWm without using the outdated Repo versions and use the binaries from SpectrWm's Githib page
-(https://github.com/conformal/spectrwm) and how to install it on a headless OS install where the systems boots in to SpectrWm.
+(https://github.com/conformal/spectrwm) and how to install it on a headless OS install where the systems boots stright in to SpectrWm.
-This was a great video and got me to think, can it be done on Linux Mint 20 in a VM...
+This was a great video and got me to think, can it be done on Linux Mint 20 in a VM using LightDm login manager...

-My goal of this project was to see if SpectrWm can be build, installed, make it so it can be done using LightDm Login Manager and make the build without using "make install" to get everything working...
+My goal of this project was to see if SpectrWm can be build, installed, make it so it can be loaded using LightDm Login Manager and make the build without using "make install" to get everything working...
-Now after I spent 18 ours exploring this project, installing and testing all the dependencies needed to make this happen.
-Then I seen in the comments of said video from Damiel Olsson that suggested another way to do the dependencies easier...
+Now after I spent 18 ours exploring this project, installing and testing all the dependencies needed to make this happen.I seen in the comments of said video from Damiel Olsson that suggested another way to do the dependencies easier...
 What luck... :-) Just my Luck...
 Lol

 ........